jdx/mise/docs/dev-tools/backends/aqua.md

 # Aqua Backend <Badge type="warning" text="experimental" />

 [Aqua](https://aquaproj.github.io/) tools may be used natively in mise.
+Aqua is encouraged as a backend for new tools if they cannot be used with ubi as aqua tools directly fetch tarballs from the vendor without requiring unsafe code execution in a plugin.

 The code for this is inside the mise repository at [`./src/backend/aqua.rs`](https://github.com/jdx/mise/blob/main/src/backend/aqua.rs).